Looking for new construction around Grand Prairie?

-Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price.
-Knowing this, the builder or developer often won't bend on price.
+Buyers of brand new homes in a neighborhood don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Consider a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+For example, if a home has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
 However, if a home was recently completed, it's unlikely you'll get a deal.

-In cases where a builder won't budge, try getting a break in other areas.
-Ask for them to pay a share of the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In situations where a builder won't budge, try getting a break with other aspects of the transaction.
+Ask for help with the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
+At Target Cost Realty, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (972) 504-8021 to start the search for your new home today.